-The University of Florida GPA average for students admitted to the class of 2022 was 4.4.
+The University of Florida GPA middle 50% range for students admitted to the class of 2023 was 4.3-4.6.
 If that number seems a little confusing, your school may not weight grades.
 Normally, high schools calculate GPA on a four-point scale, with a 4.0 representing straight As.
 So how can you get a higher GPA than that?
 Some high schools weight more difficult classes out of 5.0—meaning that the average University of Florida student has probably taken at least some APs or higher-level courses.

 So that’s definitely a pretty high GPA.
 And, unfortunately, at this point in your high school career (if you’re applying this year), it may be a little late to drastically change your grades.
 What can you do instead?
 Focus on changing the things you can still affect: letters of recommendation, essays and test scores!

 The University of Florida admissions office doesn’t pull any punches when it comes to the Class of 2023, providing us with cold hard stats: the average GPA was 4.3-4.6.
 The middle 50% range for SAT scores was 1330-1460.
 The average University of Florida ACT scores were 29-33.
 But is that all it takes to make a University of Florida student?

 Definitely not!
 The University of Florida admissions department states that in addition to academics, they also looked for students who “displayed a commitment to service, creativity, and progress.”
 Remember that admissions officers look at your profile holistically, so polish your application in all areas before sending it off!

 Does University of Florida have a wait list?

 It does not.
 The best thing to do if you don’t get in is to reapply as a transfer—the school accepts transfer students for fall, spring, and summer semesters, so you may have a chance sooner than you think!